Internal Links

 Maybe there is an all-powerful 'BORG' type race in our Galaxy, that annihilates any

 other life form that starts to travel through space?
-That might explain what we see.
-I think we should be a bit careful about blasting
+That might explain what we see, although I would definitely

 I can recommend reading Peter F. Hamilton's 'Pandora's Star' if you want to imagine what